maprdhm/SPACiSS/README.md

 ## Installation and launch

 ### Requirements
+Tested on:
-(Tested on Ubuntu 16.04 with ROS Kinetic and Gazebo7 and on Ubuntu 18.04 with ROS Melodic and Gazebo9)
+- Ubuntu 16.04 with ROS Kinetic and Gazebo7
+- Ubuntu 18.04 with ROS Melodic and Gazebo9
+- Ubuntu 20.04 with ROS Noetic and Gazebo11

+Requires:
 - ROS with the navigation and visualization stack
-- C++11 compiler
+- C++11 compiler (or C++14 for Noetic)
-- Qt4
+- Qt4 (or Qt5 for Noetic)

 ### Install commands
 ```